The Original Surfaris

 The (Original) Surfaris were a surf music band from California.
-They were active from the early to mid 1960s and had singles released on various labels which included the Del-Fi, Northridge and Reprise labels.
+They were active from the early to mid 1960s and had singles released on various labels which included Del-Fi, Northridge, and Reprise.

 History

 In 1960, three young friends, Al Valdez at the piano, Mike Biondo on drums, and Richard Lippy played at the 8th grade graduation dance of St. Mary's Elementary School in Fullerton, California.

 In the summer of the same year, Valdez, Biondo, guitarist Bobby Esco, and sax player Bob Bernard formed The Vogues and started playing at school assemblies.

 Guitarist Larry Weed, with a country and western musical background, replaced Esco soon after.
 Weed, notably, used to wear his belt buckle on the side when onstage, "so he would not scratch the back of his Fender guitar".

 In late 1961, a Sunday morning all-Mexican television show on KCHOP channel 13 announced that they were looking for musical groups to play on the show, and Valdez's mother phoned the show to submit the candidacy of the band her son was playing in.
 The Vogues, with Doug Wiseman having replaced Bob Bernard on sax, were contacted by Victor Regina, owner of a pizza stand on Western Avenue, also doubling as a music agent, who helped them, under the new name he gave them, The Customs, record their first single, "Steppin' Out" and "Hi Hat", both written by former member Bobby Esco.
 Because Regina had put up all the money for the recording session, he took sole credit as the composer of the two songs.

 Bassist Jim Tran, who was playing in a Yorba Linda musical trio at the time, was added to the band, soon after the session.
 Around the early summer of 1962, they started appearing regularly at a bar near Big Bear, with Wiseman's and Biondo's fathers driving them there.
 Soon after, with Chuck Vehle also on guitar, they changed their name to The Surfaris, which was a word play between "surf" and "The Safaris", a music group well known at the time for their hit "Image of a Girl".

 The Danville Battle of the Bands gave the group a lot of exposure and more jobs.
 They started playing in the Ventura/Oxnard area.
 While performing there, they backed Bobby Vinton and others.